 Additionally, group therapy has been shown to be beneficial as a social tool.
 Clients are able to interact with others who may suffer from similar conditions or have had similar experiences, which affords each client in the group a sense of community and belonging.
 These individuals may then become much more comfortable with sharing things about themselves and their experiences as they tend to feel much more accepted in a group that consists of peers with similar views.

 However, one of the most valuable aspects of group therapy is the fact that, while individuals in a group will often have one or more traits that they share or have in common, they will also have very different perspectives or opinions.
 When an individual in a group session learns about something familiar from a different perspective or point of view, this can be very enlightening because it helps them to consider things in new ways.

 How Group Therapy Helps People Overcome Their Addictions

-Group therapy has been used to help countless individuals for a variety of different afflictions.
-However, the reason that substance abuse treatment is synonymous with group therapy is because it’s an incredibly effective tool for helping individuals in recovery learn communication and relapse-prevention skills that will allow them to sustain their sobriety.
-If you or someone you love would benefit from learning more about group therapy or other forms of treatment, the Palm Beach Institute is here to help.
-For a free consultation and assessment with one of our recovery specialists, call us today at 855-960-5456.
-With one phone call, you or your loved one can begin the healing journey and reclaim health, happiness, and independence.
+Group therapy has been used to help countless individuals for a myriad of different afflictions.
+However, the reason substance abuse treatment is synonymous with group therapy is that it’s an incredibly effective tool for helping individuals in recovery learn communication and relapse-prevention skills that will allow them to sustain their sobriety.